-The core functions of the Commissioner for Hampshire and the Isle of Wight are to secure the maintenance of the police force for the area and to ensure that the police force is efficient and effective.
+The core functions of the Commissioner for Hampshire are to secure the maintenance of the police force for the area and to ensure that the police force is efficient and effective.
 Other key functions include:

-- Holding the Chief Constable to account - Appointment / suspension / removal of the Chief Constable - Setting the priorities for the Force and producing the Police and Crime Plan - Attending the Police and Crime Panel - Setting of the annual budget and Council Tax precept - Direct engagement with the public - Publishing an annual report stating how priorities and targets have been met, and other information as specified by the Secretary of State to enable greater public awareness of police and crime performance in the area
+- Holding the Chief Constable to account - Appointment / suspension / removal of the Chief Constable - Setting the priorities for the Force and producing the Police and Crime Plan - Attending the Police and Crime Panel - Setting the annual budget and Council Tax precept - Direct engagement with the public - Publishing an annual report stating how priorities and targets have been met, and other information as specified by the Secretary of State to enable greater public awareness of police and crime performance in the area

-• Collaborating for an efficient and effective Criminal Justice System for Hampshire and the Isle of Wight with partners such as the Youth Offending Team, Crown Prosecution Service and Prison Service etc.
+- Collaborating for an efficient and effective Criminal Justice System for Hampshire and the Isle of Wight with partners such as the Youth Offending Team, Crown Prosecution Service and Prison Service etc. - Commissioning of victim support and perpetrator programmes from partners (including the third sector) to support crime protection